 Faculty

-Circuit dynamics underlying pathology and treatment of compulsive behaviors and anxiety disorder
+Circuit dynamics underlying pathology and treatment of compulsive behaviors and anxiety disorders

 Our lab uses structural and functional MRI to study the brain changes associated with aging, and the disorders of aging